 TO MOVE AROUND you have the following options

-- Rent a car, which is my favourite because you will be free to drive around at your own pace, store your staff and do basically everything that you want to do.
+- Rent a car, which is my favorite because you will be free to drive around at your own pace, store your staff and do basically everything that you want to do.
 With google maps now you can find everything – If you don’t have a roaming or don’t have data, remember to set up the route before leaving your hotel while you have the wifi so that it will stay registered in google maps even when you are on the road.
-However keep in mind that there are not car rentals from Ciudad Valles and you would need to rent it either from San Luis Potosi or Tampico.
-Also bare in mind that if the pick up city is different from the drop off, there is an extra fee to pay which is usually quite expensive.
+However, keep in mind that there are no car rentals from Ciudad Valles and you would need to rent it either from San Luis Potosi or Tampico.
+Also bear in mind that if the pickup city is different from the drop-off, there is an extra fee to pay which is usually quite expensive.